About Us | Woodhouse Farm

-Woodhouse Farm is a family run mixed farm approximately 250 acres in size.
-The land is about half arable and half permanent grass, which is mainly grazed by sheep.
-Other animals to be seen include cattle, dogs, with the occasional litter of puppies, cats and an ever expanding variety of poultry.
-Visitors can help feed the animals, collect the free range eggs, or just relax and watch the antics of the ducks on the pond.
+Woodhouse Farm is a family run mixed farm approximately 500 acres in size.
+The land includes arable crops, mainly wheat, barley and Oil Seed Rape and permanent grass, which is grazed by our home bred sheep and cattle.
+Other animals to be seen include our outdoor hens, farm dogs – with the occasional litter of puppies – friendly cats and even ducks on the farmyard pond.
+Visitors can help feed the animals, collect the free range eggs, or just relax and watch daily life on the farm.

-Farming is a year round occupation, with a variety of activities occurring throughout the year.
-Lambing is the hardest and most labour intensive, and unfortunately we are closed to guests during this time.
-Guests are still able to see the young lambs in the fields, and we usually have quite a few pet lambs to feed once lambing has finished.
+Farming is a year round occupation, with a variety of activities occurring throughout the year, including lambing and calving.
+Lambing is the hardest and most labour intensive, and unfortunately we are closed to Bed and Breakfast guests during this time (mid March to mid April).
+Apple Tree Cottage is open all year round, and guests are able to see the young calves and lambs in the fields, and we usually have quite a few pet lambs to feed even when lambing has finished.
 We shear our own sheep towards the end of May, and although guests are welcome to try their hand at this no-one has taken us up on the offer!

-Winter sees a return to mainly stock farming, with the sheep to feed indoors and out, as the weather again turns colder.
+Winter sees a return to mainly stock farming, with the cattle and sheep to feed indoors and out, as the weather again turns colder.